The Life and Adventures of Santa Claus: Plot

-As his journeys continue, Claus is aided by two deer named Glossie and Flossie, who pull his sleigh full of toys.
-With their aid, he reaches the dominions of the gnome king, who wants toys for his children, but trades a string of sleigh bells for each toy given by Claus.
-In restriction of the deer's service to a single day annually, their supervisor Wil Knook decides upon Christmas Eve, two weeks away from the hearing, believing this will mean a year without taking the reindeer from their homes; but the fairies retrieve the toys the aaqwgwas stole and bring them to Claus, allowing Claus's first Christmas to proceed in spite of Wil.
+The following winter, Claus is aided by two deer named Glossie and Flossie, who pull him in a sleigh full of toys because he cannot walk through the deep snow.
+They journey by night, as Will Knook will not grant the deer permission to leave Burzee by day.
+When Claus is unable to enter locked doors, he descends through chimneys to leave toys behind.
 As Claus continues giving gifts, he earns the title "Santa" ("Saint" in most Romance languages).

+Because the deer return to Burzee one minute after sunrise, Will Knook threatens them with punishment.
+Ak negotiates between Claus and the Knooks, with the result that Claus can continue to use deer, but only once a year, on Christmas Eve.
+This date was chosen by the Knook Prince to delay Claus by a year, as it was only ten days before the holiday and he had no toys left, but the fairies solve this by retrieving the toys the awgwas stole and bringing them to Claus.
+The gnome king, who wants toys for his children, trades a string of sleigh bells for each toy given by Claus.

-Claus sees stockings placed by the fire to dry as a good place for his surprises, but when he finds a family (sometimes taken to be Native Americans, or caricatures of the same) living in a tent with no fireplaces, he places the gifts on the branches of the trees just outside the tent.
+Claus sees stockings placed by the fire to dry as a good place for his surprises, but when he finds a family (sometimes taken to be Native Americans, or caricatures of the same) living in a tent with no fireplaces, he puts the gifts on the branches of a tree that he places just outside the tent.

-When Claus is in his sixties, the immortals realize he is near the end of his life.
+When Claus is an old man, the immortals realize he is near the end of his life.
 A council headed by Ak (Master Woodsman of the World), Bo (Master Mariner of the World), and Kern (Master Husbandman of the World) gather together other immortals to decide the fate of Santa Claus.
 After much debate, he is granted immortality just as the spirit of death comes for him.

 At the end of the book, the immortal Santa Claus takes on four special deputies: Wisk the fairy, Peter the knook, Kilter the pixie, and Nuter the ryl.

 Baum's short follow-up, "A Kidnapped Santa Claus", further develops his relationship with his deputies, who must work in his place when Claus is captured by five daemons.
 Later, children's parents and various toy-making companies take part in gift-giving, and Santa Claus withdraws to his valley.